Nutrition

 • Swimming and water aerobics

 Scientists aren’t sure why exercise helps, but one reason may be because the movement speeds digestion time, allowing less time for harmful bacteria to take up residence in the intestines.
-This allows the friendly bacteria to maintain a robust population.6,7,8
+This allows friendly bacteria to maintain a robust population.6,7,8

-Spend Time in Nature
+Spend time in nature

 Microorganisms in our intestines aren’t the only part of our microbiome that may contribute to good health.
-Researchers are also looking at the balance of microbes on our skin, in our mouths and within our respiratory tract and their positive impact on seasonal sensitivities and oral health.9
+Researchers are also looking at the balance of microbes on our skin, in our mouths, and within our respiratory tract and their positive impact on seasonal sensitivities and oral health.9

 By eating the right foods, exercising regularly, enjoying outdoor activities, and supplementing when recommended, you can work toward maintaining a healthy balance in your gut microbiome*.